crxssed7/notable-figures/figures/Linus Torvalds.md

 Himanen, Pekka (2001).
 The Hacker Ethic and the Spirit of the Information Age.
 Random House.
 ISBN 951-0-25417-7.
 Prologue: Linus Torvalds; Epilogue: Manuel Castells

-Moody, Glyn: Rebel Code.
-Engl. the beginning of work: Rebel Code.
-Eng.
-Riikka Toivanen and Heikki Karjalainen.
-In January 2001.
-ISBN 951-31-2003-1.
+Moody, Glyn (2001).
+Rebel Code: The Inside Story of Linux and the Open Source Revolution.
+Basic Books.
+ISBN 0-7382-0670-9

-Nikkanen, Tuula: The Linux story.
-Satku, 2000.
+Nikkanen, Tuula (2000).
+The Linux story.
+Satku.
 ISBN 951-762-990-7.

 # See also
 Linus's law